furkankurt/SpaceTabLayout/readme.md

-# Not actively maintained, but PRs are welcomed
+# Actively maintained, also PRs are welcomed

 # Synopsis
 This is a custom implementation of a RelativeLayout that you can use along with a ViewPager to navigate between fragments.